zbrogz/quizzington/public/quizzes/what-color.md

 <img src="../images/red.png" width="250">

 Red lovers are passionate, energetic, and bold, always ready to stand out and take action.
+You can [add really cool links](https://www.onemoresteptravels.com/blog-homepage/prettiest-areas-in-maui-itinerary-luxury-resort) if you want.

 ## You would like yellow! <!-- Result 2 -->